This post may contain affiliate links. Read our disclosure policy.

 • How much prime rib to buy: On average, you should have 3/4 – 1 pound of prime rib per person.
 Another way to measure it is 2 ribs per person.
 We purchased a 6-pound (3-bone) rib roast to feed approximately 6 people.
 I you’re serving 4 people, opt for a 4-pound (2-bone) rib roast.

-• The grade of the beef: the USDA (only in the US) created a grading system for prime rib: select, choice, and prime.
+• The grade of the beef: The USDA (only in the US) created a grading system for prime rib: select, choice, and prime.
 The prime rib will have the most fat marbling and be the most expensive.

-• How the beef is cut: this recipe will work with a bone-in roast or boneless roast.
+• How the beef is cut: This recipe will work with a bone-in roast or boneless roast.
 However, we believe cooking this cut of beef with the bone is more tender and juicy, therefore we recommend leaving it in!
 Ask the butcher to remove the bone then tie it back on so it’s easier to carve after it’s cooked.
 They will slice the roast from the rib bones and then use butcher twine to tie it on.

-Pro tip: call the butcher or meat department of your grocery store a day or two ahead of time and order your prime rib.
+Pro tip: Call the butcher or meat department of your grocery store a day or two ahead of time and order your prime rib.
 I called and said “I’d like a 6-pound prime rib roast, cut and tied,” and they knew exactly what I wanted.
 I headed to the store and they had it ready and waiting for me.

 Planning to buy beef in advance for your holiday feast?
 You can freeze beef in its original packaging up to two weeks.
 For longer storage, wrap in heavy-duty aluminum foil or place in plastic freezer bags, removing as much air as possible.